mmaarten/widget-display-conditions/readme.txt

 == Changelog ==

 = 0.2.3 =
-Release date: May 2nd, 2019
+Release date: May 3th, 2019
-* Enhancement - UI: Removed 'Display conditions' button from Customizer.
+* Fix - UI: Not showing on 'customize' screen.

 = 0.2.2 =
 Release date: May 1st, 2019

-* Fix - UI: field selected value was not set correctly.
+* Fix - UI: Field selected value was not set correctly.

 = 0.2.1 =
 Release date: May 1st, 2019